-Process:

 Canvassing For:

-Early Retirement Job Sharing Other Voluntary Options
+Early Retirement Job Sharing Other Voluntary

+Options

 Position identified as facing reduction

-I

-Displaced/Laid-off employees issued notice
+Displaced/Laid-off en notice ployees issued

-Reassignment of capable and qualified displaced employee(s) to position(s) in accordance with the Collective Agreement
+Reassignment of ca displaced employee(accordance with Agreement npable and qualified s) to position(s) in the Collective

-ı

-If comparable job not available, move to a comparable job in region
+If comparable job not comparable job in reg

-Employees will not be reassigned to positions which are not comparable.
+Employees will not be reassigned to positions which are not comparable. comparable.